BogTheMudWing/Paragraph-Finder-WebUI/README.md

 A web frontend for [Paragraph Finder](https://github.com/BogTheMudWing/Paragraph-Finder).

+You can find a live demo on [Wings of Fire Wiki](https://wingsoffire.wiki/paragraphs).

 ![The Paragraph Finder WebUI in a browser.
 The feilds are filled and there is a box at the bottom that says Paragraph Found, showing the paragraph number, the percent similarity, and the paragraph itself.](Showcase.png)

 ## Use